 Editor’s note: The headline to this article has been updated to clarify the suit has not yet been filed.

-Nearly 100 Covenant homeowners have signed on to a lawsuit to challenge how Association dues are assessed.
+A number of Covenant homeowners have signed on to a lawsuit to challenge how Association dues are assessed.
 They argue the current system for assessing dues within the Covenant conflicts with the intent of the protective covenant’s framers as well as legal precedent.

 A plaintiff released a description of the case to the RSF Post: